metwork-framework/mfext/doc/layerapi2.md

 - a layer label (a string, not necessarily unique)
 - a layer home (a full path to a directory)

-Optionnaly, a layer definition can include:
+Optionally, a layer definition can include:

 - some dependencies (just a list of other layer labels)
 - some conflicts (just a list of other layer labels)
-- some environnement variables to set/unset durint layer load/unload
+- some environment variables to set/unset during layer load/unload
 - some extra interactive profile to load/unload during layer load/unload

 So concretely, a layer is a directory with the following structure: